 Now that Winter is behind us, and Spring is in the air, the housing market is once again beginning to bloom into life.
 For those looking to start, or expand, their property portfolios (and estate agents), this can be a busy time of year.

 Property has historically been a popular investment choice, as it can mean low risk returns and provide both income from the date of purchase, and the potential for strong capital returns on sales in the future.
 Recent changes to the rules on tax relief for loan interest and the LBTT charges for second residential properties have had little impact on the popularity of investing in property, but careful consideration should be given as to how you own your investment property, as there are a number of different structures that can be used.

 The most beneficial way for you to own rental property will depend on your own individual circumstances, which could change over time.

-If you are looking at joining the rental market as a landlord, or if you are already on the way to building your property empire, below are some of the considerations to make:
+If you’re looking at joining the rental market as a landlord, or if you’re already on the way to building your property empire, below are some of the considerations to take into account:

 - Should you own it yourself or jointly with someone else, to share the tax burden?